 - Name of the play

 Share something about yourself as an artist in a video no more than 3 minutes long.
 Alternatively, you can submit an essay on this topic.
 Whether you choose a third video or an essay, you must upload it with your Video Auditions in Step 1.

 - What is your artist’s story?

-- What kinds of stories excite you and how do you hope to impact audiences?
+- What stories excite you and how do you hope to impact audiences?

-Be sure that your name, address, and telephone number(s), are included on your resume.
+- Be sure that your name, address, email and cell telephone number(s), are included on your resume.
 Your resume should include a complete list of theatrical activities.

-If you receive an invitation for a callback, be prepared to work on two (or three) of your audition pieces with your auditors.
+If you receive an invitation for a callback, be prepared to work on your audition pieces with your auditors.
 This callback will be a work session and hopefully fun!

 Visit the Acting BFA program to get answers to the most frequently asked questions.